Change of circumstances

 If your income changes

-You need to tell us about any changes to your income when they happen.
+You may need to tell us about any changes to your income when they happen.
+This includes if you apply for an income support payment like JobSeeker Payment.
 Generally, we can’t backdate changes.
 So, it’s important you tell us as soon as you can.

 If your income has gone down since your last assessment, you should tell us.
-We may use an estimate of your income for this financial year, not your adjusted taxable income for a previous year.
+You may be able to give us an estimate of your current income.
+We can use this estimate in your assessment.

 If we’re already using your estimate of income, and your income changed, you’ll need to give us a new estimate.